joeykallazoney/goontube/README.md

   - [x] Dailymotion still needs attention. (does not auto-play, does not sync).
   - 2016FEB08 - Dailymotion fixed! switched to HTML5 player.
 - [x] Emotes: ‘yay’ and ‘2beery’ are broken.
-  - these are located in: //forums.goontu.be/Smileys/default/
+  - these were located in: //forums.goontu.be/Smileys/default/
   - FIXED 2016FEB08
 - [x] 2016FEB08 - Streamlined auto-add random videos to empty queue.